37 Employee Appreciation Ideas Your Staff Will Love

 This blog post should help give you ideas, but until you make plans and figure out how you’re going to implement them, nothing happens.
 So, the first way to show how much you appreciate your staff is to actually create a viable plan for what you’re going to do and when you’ll be doing it.

 Read this list.
 You don’t have to implement all of the suggestions, but pick out a handful that you could manage to do well and that would carry sincere meaning for your staff.
 Some are easier to implement than others, but they all carry their own results.
+With these ideas, consider creating a recognition program so your team can consistently show appreciation.

 2. Celebrate those happy birthdays.